 - 1/8 tsp Cayenne Pepper

 - OPTIONAL IF USING DRIED CHICKPEAS.
-Cook the Chickpeas: (*Do Not Soak) Place the dried chickpeas in a slow cooker.
+Cook the Chickpeas: (*Do Not Soak) Place 1 1/2 cups of dried chickpeas in a slow cooker.
 Add 32 ounces of water* (or vegetable stock), ½ onion, and 1 teaspoon of salt.
 Cover slow cooker and cook on high for 3 hours.
 Drain, reserving 1 cup of the cooking liquid.
 Discard onion.

 - To Serve: Transfer the hummus to a serving bowl, drizzle with a bit of extra virgin olive oil if desired, and top with desired garnishes.
 Serve with pita chips and enjoy!

-- There is no need to soak the chickpeas, they will cook and become tender in the slow cooker.
+- If using dried chickpeas, there is no need to soak the chickpeas, they will cook and become tender in the slow cooker.
+You can use a combination of half water and half vegetable stock when cooking the dried chickpeas, or just water, or just stock/broth.

 - If using canned chickpeas, skip step 1 & 2 of the recipe.